What is Nu Goth?

 A single banded wrist accessory will go well with a short-sleeved shirt, and a stringy wristband can add that feathery look to your outfit.

-6. Get a Nu Goth makeover with black ombre eyes!
+6. Get a Nu Goth makeup look with black ombre eyes!

 Dying your hair jet black might get stale after a while, as not everyone is the same about this.
 Adding a bright color to your hair can be a constant feature that adds sparkle and brightness to any outfit.
 It can be especially contrasting if you’re wearing all black on black.
 Green, red, blue, and storm gray are all seriously excellent choices.